Skardyy/Aqw-UltraSpeaker-Helper/README.md

 https://www.autohotkey.com/

 # How
-all you need is to choose which class you're using apply and then hit q (change it at will in the code) and the gui will tell you if you need to taunt or zone
+all you need is to choose which class you're using apply and then everytime the speaker says something hit q (change it at will in the code) the gui will tell you if you need to taunt or zone

 # Example